nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Main View - Projects and Clients
+## Main View

-**TODO: update this**
+The main view of Mycelium is composed of two panels.
+The left panel is what we will refer to as the **Entity Panel** and the right panel is what we will refer to as the **Statistics Panel**.

+### Entity Panel

-Mycelium has two main tabs.
-One tab lists all existing projects, and the other lists existing clients.
+The Entity Panel is where you will be able to view your projects and clients.
+It is split into two tabs, one that lists all existing projects and the other that lists all existing clients.

-### Projects Tab
+#### Projects Tab

 The Projects tab lists all the projects you've created.
 Each project block contains the project’s